stx-technologies/stox-core/README.md

 ## Contracts Overview

-Our first smart contracts are being released with a Pool Event.
-A Pool Event distributes tokens between all winners according to their proportional investment in the winning outcome.
-The event winning outcome is decided by an oracle contract.
+Our first smart contracts are being released with a Pool Prediction.
+A Pool Prediction distributes tokens between all winners according to their proportional investment in the winning outcome.
+The prediction winning outcome is decided by an oracle contract.

-## Pool Event
+## Pool Prediction

-### Pool Event Example
+### Pool Prediction Example

-An event has 3 different outcomes:
+An prediction has 3 different outcomes:
 1. Outcome 1
 2. Outcome 2
 3. Outcome 3